pierre-amadio/LXX/notes/README.txt

 # Be sure you have the python Sword module installed, as well as the previous Sword LXX module (2.5)
 ./bin/8-strongStuff.sh
 #Result stored in ./strong

-#9) Mark concatenated verses with a pilcrow mark.
-./bin/9-marking-concatenated-verses.sh
-#Result stored in ./pilcrow

 #10) Concatenate stuff
 ./bin/10-concatenate.sh